National Elections Have Failed to Represent Many Algerians

 His replacement, Tebboune, had vowed to break the cronyism-corruption of the former regime, in the past, and commented that he respected the turnout, despite it being low.
 But, it turned out as a lie when he made just few changes in his government's top positions.

-For the academic Nacer Djabi, ‘these elections confirmed what was known.
-The Algerian political system rejects change and one should not rely on this type of elections to fix the system.’
+For the academic Nacer Djabi, ‘these elections confirmed what was known.’
+It seems that the Algerian political system rejects change and masses should not rely on this type of elections to fix the system.

 Leaders of the opposition overseas such as the Rachad movement, which is led by Algerian academics, politicians, and activists in London and Paris, including members of the banned Islamic Salvation Front, also rejected the polls as a farce and issued boycott calls.